Best Colleges & Universities Kentucky 2023

 Salary After Attending: $30,494

 Clear Creek Baptist Bible College is a private, Christian institution located in the town of Pineville, Kentucky.
 Established in 1946 by the General Association of Baptists, the school maintains a clear focus on educating God-called men and women for Christian ministry.
 Clear Creek Baptist College has an acceptance rate of 100% and maintains a small enrollment of 63 undergraduate students.
 They offer a bachelor of arts in ministry, an associate of arts in ministry, a certificate in Bible studies, a bi-vocational ministry certificate, and dual enrollment and non-degree specialized study options.
-This school also offers a newly formed 3 plus 1 initiative that teaches skills to become a church planter.
 The Association for Biblical Higher Education has accredited Clear Creek Baptist Bible College and is recognized by the U.S. Department of Education.
 It accredits colleges that offer degrees in Christian ministries.

 17. Brescia University